 The RFDS in QLD

-The Royal Flying Doctor Service (Queensland Section) (RFDS) Flight Nurses are supported by QSuper to continue providing vital health care to QSuper members, and all Queenslanders in regional and remote communities.
+The Royal Flying Doctor Service (Queensland Section) (RFDS) Flight Nurses are supported by QSuper to continue providing vital health care to QSuper members, and all Queenslanders in regional, rural and remote communities.

 RFDS Flight Nurses are some of the most highly qualified nurses in the world.
 As part of this new partnership, QSuper sponsors nominated RFDS Flight Nurses to attend the internationally recognised STAR program, which delivers all the essential aspects of aeromedical retrieval.